hkotek/hkotek.com/_posts/2022-12-31-transferrable-skills.md

 This may sound cliche, but being able to **communicate complex findings to a range of audiences** is not something everyone can do.
 This is the second most common skill my former academic friends tend to mention as something useful they learned in grad school.

 (Presentation focus:)
-> "Communicated research insights to diverse audiences in >120 talks and panels at national and international conferences, colloquia, panels, and public outreach events (with audiences averaging 50-100 participants per event); gave interviews for podcasts and social media outreach campaigns; wrote a blog post series to showcase non-academic career paths for linguists."
+> "Communicated research insights to diverse audiences in >120 talks and panels at national and international conferences, colloquia, and public outreach events (with audiences averaging 50-100 participants per event); gave interviews for podcasts and social media outreach campaigns; wrote a blog post series to showcase non-academic career paths for linguists."

 (Teaching focus:)
 > "Developed and taught 14 courses in linguistics at 3 universities; designed curricula, lecture notes, assignments, and assessments.
 Managed 14 teaching assistants and over 500 enrolled students."[^8]